An overview of how to implement Single Sign-On for mobile apps with OpenID Connect, offering use cases and examples.

 Background

-There has been a number of attempts to standardize and solve the SSO problem for mobile applications.
-These all converged into using the OpenID Connect standard flows when Apple and Google announced their secure web browsers for in app use.
-Chrome custom tabs for Android and ASWebAuthenticationSession for iOS.
+When Apple and Google announced their secure web browsers for in-app use — Android Custom Tabs for Android and ASWebAuthenticationSession for iOS — these challenges were eliminated by using the OpenID Connect standard flows.
 The SSO solution is based on using these web controllers to allow the user to access the shared session that exists in the System Browser.
-With this the solution is quite similar to how it works on a regular web application see Web Client SSO with OpenID Connect.
+The mobile SSO solution is quite similar to how it works on a regular web application.

-Example using the Code Flow
+Example Using the Code Flow

 APP A